wuzhe0912/blog-docusaurus/docs/Backend/Node/Tools/00-nvm.md

 npm config set prefix $NVM_DIR/versions/node/v8.12.0
 ```

-This command mean is delete `npm` setting prefix, and re setting use `nvm` control version.
+This command mean is delete `npm` setting prefix, re setting and use `nvm` control version.

+Now, open new tab can seen is normal.